AFLplusplus/AFLplusplus/README.md

 ## 15) Special thanks
 ------------------

-Many of the improvements to the original afl wouldn't be possible without feedback, bug reports, or patches from:
+Many of the improvements to the original afl and afl++ wouldn't be possible without feedback, bug reports, or patches from:

 ```
   Jann Horn                             Hanno Boeck